kocolosk/couchxray/README.md

 - CouchDB features such as update/show/list/vdu functions.
 - dbcopy, a now-deprecated Cloudant-only feature.

-This information is useful when moving data between major versions of CouchDB. _couchxray_ outputs a "compatibility" object which shows which versions of CouchDB are suitable for hosting the databases e.g. if the database is using Lucene-based indexes then CouchDB 3+ would be required.
+This information is useful when moving data between major versions of CouchDB. _couchxray_ outputs a "compatibility" object which shows which versions of CouchDB are suitable for hosting the database e.g. if the database is using Lucene-based indexes then CouchDB 3+ would be required.

-The tool outputs data in JSON for single-database requests or as a CSV when profiling all the databases in a CouchDB cluster.
+The tool outputs data in JSON for single-database requests or as a CSV when profiling all the databases in a CouchDB instance.

 ## Installation

-Installation requires Node.js/npm to be installed:
+Installation requires [Node.js/npm](https://nodejs.org/en/) to be installed:

 ```sh
 npm install -g couchxray